TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Results and Analysis

 In addition to $F_{\beta}$, we further demonstrate the detailed detection performances in terms of various metrics reported by the participating teams.
 The discussion and analysis of the effect of different types of AI/ML algorithms are presented.

 Fig.~\ref{fig-result-spesen} shows the sensitivity and specificity of the top 10 teams ranked by the $F_{\beta}$ score.
 Note that the condition positive is VAs and the condition negative is Non-VAs.
 As shown in the figure, the top 7 teams apply deep learning algorithms in their design.
-For example, \textit{HuskyCS Deepical} achieves near-perfect sensitivity and specificity with the highest $F_{\beta}$ of 0.978. \textit{HuskyCS Deepical} applies data augmentation to enrich the scale and representations of the training dataset and improve the generalization of the CNN model. \textit{Gatech EIC Lab} chooses to conduct the neural architecture search to find the best-fit CNN model and data augmentation for better detection performances.
-As for the 8th place team \textit{MIT-HAN-Lab} and 9th place team \textit{UBPercept}, they both adopt conventional machine learning (i.e., decision tree) in their design.
-Both teams experience a performance gap in sensitivity when compared with \textit{HuskyCS Deepical} or \textit{Gatech EIC Lab}.
+For example, the 4th place team achieves near-perfect sensitivity and specificity with the highest $F_{\beta}$ of 0.978.
+This team applies data augmentation to enrich the scale and representations of the training dataset and improve the generalization of the CNN model.
+The 1st place team chooses to conduct the neural architecture search to find the best-fit CNN model and data augmentation for better detection performances.
+As for the 3rd place team and the 5th place team, they both adopt conventional machine learning (i.e., decision tree) in their design.
+Both teams experience a performance gap in sensitivity when compared with the 4th place team or the 1st place team.
 Moreover, as shown in Fig~.\ref{fig-result-spesen}, almost of teams achieve a better sensitivity over specificity.
 It indicates that the setting of $F_{\beta}$ defined in Eqn.~\ref{func-fb} successfully enforces the teams to put more weight on VA detection in order to gain a higher final score.